 Which twixt two different worlds outspread Divides the Living from the Dead.
 But yet with all humility, The change, we trust was (fair) for thee.
 For oh!
-If so much genuine worth In its imperfect state on Earth So fair and so attractive proved By all around admired and loved: Who then the Change dare calculate Attendant on that happy state, When by the body unconfined All Sense, Intelligence and mind By Seraphs born through realms of light (While Angles gladden at the sight) The Atherial Spirit wings its way To regions of attendant day. -
+If so much genuine worth In its imperfect state on Earth So fair and so attractive proved By all around admired and loved: Who then the Change dare calculate Attendant on that happy state, When by the body unconfined All Sense, Intelligence and mind By Seraphs born through realms of light (While Angles gladden at the sight) The Atherial Spirit wings its way To regions of eternal day.

-By The Read J. Custin Penta, within they sauce Fane Rests many a chief in battle slain, and many a Statesman quest & wise Beneath they hallowed pavement bis: They gothic their & pillar'd Aiste, Frequent we head the vaulted grave Where sleep the dearned & the Brave; High on the Seneen on either hand Old Jacon Monarch's Coffins stand, Below, beneath his Sable Stone Lies the Conquerois haughty Son: Immuned within the Chapel wall Sleep mited Priest & Candinal; and honord wickham his rectimed In gothic having enstrined.
+By The Read J. Custin Penta, within they sauce Fane Rests many a chief in battle sloin, and many a Statesman quest & wise Beneath they hallowed pavement bis: They gothic Choir & pillar'd Aiste, Facquent we head the voulted grace Where sleep the dearned & the Brave; High on the Secure on either hand Old Jacon Monarch's Coffins stand, Below, beneath his Sable Stone Lies the Conquerois haughty Son: Immuned within the Chapel wall Sleep mited Priest & Cardinal; and honord wickham his rectimed In gothic having enshrined .

 'Venta! within thy sacred fane ...'
-The College owns two copies of this poem, one believed to be in James Edward's hand, the other known to be in the autograph of his father (Jane's brother); Winchester College Fellows' Library.
+The College owns two copies of this poem, one believed to be in James Edward's hand, the other known to be in the autograph of his father (lane's brother); Winchester College Fellows' Library MSI28D.